Mental health is a journey. No one gets left behind.

 Mental Health Week is a national week celebrated each year in October around World Mental Health Day on October 10.

-In 2018, the theme of WA Mental Health Week was all about community and the various settings we go to every day where we can support the wellbeing of others:
+In 2019, the theme of WA Mental Health Week will be about community and the various settings we go to every day where we can support the wellbeing of others:

 'Mental health starts where we live, learn, work and play'